Igor-Vuk/ultimate-react-boilerplate/README.md

 ## Inital Setup Features that you get by default ##

 * ES6/ES7 ready
-* React-hot-reload, webpack-dev-middleware, webpack-hot-middleware and Browsersync combination
+* React-hot-reload on client side and live-reload on server side in combination with Browsersync
 * Babel
 * Bootstrap 4 & Mixins
 * CSS Modules